-Private Dancer, a wonderful pop ballad, is the title track and the fifth single from the album Private Dancer.
+Private Dancer is a wonderful pop ballad, taken as the fifth single from the album Private Dancer.
 Because the song is sung from the perspective of a high-class prostitute, it remained unreleased from a Dire Straits recording session, because Mark Knopfler thought it’s a song for a woman.
 Tina promoted it at several tv shows in Europe and America and performed it live at every concert tour.
 Live versions are available on the album Live In Europe from 1988 and TINA Live from 2009.
 The b-side track „Keep Your Hands Off My Baby“ from the European single is a previously unreleased song, which was already recorded and produced by John Carter in 1982.
 The live b-side tracks were recorded in Chicago on August 2, 1984.

 Because company advertising wasn’t allowed in the UK, the lyrics „American Express Will Do Nicely, Thank You“ were changed to „A Few Pounds Sterling Will Do Nicely, Thank You“ for airplay, released as a „Sterling“ version on an UK promo single.
-All commercial releases contain the „Amex“ version.
+All commercial releases include instead the „Amex“ version.

 Writer: Mark Knopfler

 Photographer: Norman Seefe

 Release: October '84 (Germany) / November '84 (USA) / January '85 (UK)